Mickey Mouse (comic strip)

-Mickey Mouse is an American newspaper comic strip by the Walt Disney Company featuring Mickey Mouse and is the first published example of Disney comics.
+Mickey Mouse was an American newspaper comic strip by the Walt Disney Company, featuring the character Mickey Mouse.
+It is the first published example of Disney comics.
 The strip debuted on January 13, 1930, and ran until July 29, 1995.
 It was syndicated by King Features Syndicate until 1990, when Disney switched to Creators Syndicate, which distributed the strip until 2014 (in reruns after 1995).

 The early installments were written by Walt Disney, with art by Ub Iwerks and Win Smith.
-Beginning with the May 5, 1930, strip, the art chores were taken up by Floyd Gottfredson (often aided by various inkers), who also either wrote or supervised the story continuities (relying on various writers to flesh out his plots).
+Beginning with the May 5, 1930, strip, the art chores were taken up by Floyd Gottfredson (often aided by various inkers), who also either wrote or supervised the story continuities until 1943 (relying on various writers to flesh out his plots).
+Starting in 1943, Bill Walsh became the comic's sole writer, with Gottfredson continuing to provide art.
 Gottfredson continued with the strip until 1975.

 By 1931, the Mickey Mouse strip was published in 60 newspapers in the US, as well as papers in twenty other countries.
 Starting in 1940, strips were reprinted in the monthly comic book Walt Disney's Comics and Stories, and since then Gottfredson reprints have become a staple of Disney comics publishing around the world.

 Walt Disney's Mickey Mouse, a definitive collection of Gottfredson's work, was published by Fantagraphics Books from 2011 to 2018.
 There are fourteen volumes in the set—twelve books of the daily strips from 1930 to 1955, and two volumes of Gottfredson's Sunday pages from 1932 to 1938.